iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Bias Variance Tradeoff.md

 And take note that, the learning errors consist of 2 pars too:

-3. This is the **Bias**, like, it's possible that our model could be off for some reasons, due to the limitation of our model.
+1. This is the **Bias**, like, it's possible that our model could be off for some reasons, due to the limitation of our model.
+It's there if the model $f(x)$ just cannot fit the random variable $Y$ by its expected value perfectly.
-4. This is the **Variance**.
+2. This is the **Variance**.
 This is he variance of the models we produce.
 Some of the learning errors created could just be the variance of the model.
 To overcome this.
 This is the term that govern the realm of over-fittings.

 THIS, is the variance and the bias that we are going to be focus on for training machine learning models.